-Immigrant and Refugee Community Organization of Manitoba (IRCOM)
+Immigrant and Refugee Community Organization of Manitoba Inc. (IRCOM)

-About Immigrant and Refugee Community Organization of Manitoba (IRCOM)
+About Immigrant and Refugee Community Organization of Manitoba Inc. (IRCOM)

 IRCOM strives to empower newcomer families to integrate into the wider community through affordable transitional housing, programs, and services.
 We provide safe and affordable transitional housing to low-income newcomer families in their 1st three years of living in Canada.
 Our aim is to ultimately provide newcomer families with a comfortable and nurturing environment that empowers both parents and children to smoothly adapt to their new community.
 We connect people with quality and accessible programs that support participants and community members to gain the tools they need to integrate and settle into Winnipeg life.
 Our programs will consistently aim to fill gaps and build partnerships with others working in the community and settlement sectors.